-JOHN: Yeah, and I’m sort of waiting for a call from the Larry King Show because this is the kind of thing that causes those questions to rise and they immediately call and say, “Will you come on and talk about where was God when all this happened?"
-Sure, it resurfaces all those questions.
-Again as I said earlier, just strips everything down to bare reality.
-And then the question of intent and purpose, the cosmic questions, the bigger questions, the prevailing realities of goodness and sin and righteousness and judgment all come to the fore.
+JOHN: Yeah, and I’m sort of waiting for a call from the Larry King Show because this is the kind of thing that causes those questions to rise, and they immediately call and say, “Will you come on and talk about, where was God when all this happened?”
+And sure, it resurfaces all those questions.
+Again, as I said earlier, just strips everything down to bare reality, and then the question of intent and purpose - the cosmic questions, the bigger questions, the prevailing realities of goodness, and sin, and righteousness, and judgment, all come to the fore.

 PHIL: Would you say those are fair questions to ask?